yousafkhamza/ipstack-containerization-with-nginx-lb/README.md

 ---
 ## Description
-It's a simple IP location finding the website and that this website IP location database is from the ipstack site.
+It's a simple IP location finding website and that this website IP location database is from the ipstack site.
 Also, this was implemented with the help of docker and I wrote the complete container as a docker file.
 Also, there have 3 isolated ipstack containers one cache storing server(Redis).
 Also, I built an Nginx server to act as a load balancer of the ipstack servers.

 ----
 ## Feature